 Roles: Level Design

-- This game was a joint project between WayForward, Dreamworks, Netflix, and Outright Games.
-Guillermo del Toro was on call as well.
+- This game was a joint project between WayForward, Dreamworks, Netflix, and Outright Games, with help from it’s creator, Guillermo del Toro.

 - The main challenges of the level design was to keep things streamlined.
 It was very easy to make a game that was far too difficult, but after getting some help from the Lead Level Designer, streamlining became an easier task.